If you are like most eCommerce business owners, you don’t know what you don’t know when it comes to finding and vetting a new eCommerce accountant.

 What does an eCommerce accountant do?

-An eCommerce accountant specializes in helping businesses that sell products online stay compliant.
+An eCommerce accountant specializes in helping businesses that sell products online stay compliant, understand their business financials and impact their businesses future outcomes.
 From helping handle bookkeeping to accounting and tax help, your eCommerce accountant should create and maintain reliable financial systems and processes.

 These processes might include the following:

-- Tax preparation: This can include everything from sales tax registration in any state where you have “nexus” to your annual tax returns.
+- Tax preparation.
+This can include everything from sales tax compliance in any state where you have “nexus” to your annual business and personal tax returns.

 When should I hire an accountant for my eCommerce business?